 The halt over pole obstacle is a walk over pole between the markers.

-Preparatory rounds cannot do a gait faster than a trot.
+Preparatory rounds CANNOT do a gait faster than a trot.
 If more than 3 strides of canter are seen in a round then you will receive a time penalty.

 PreLIMINARY